-JIIST: Jobs and Innovative Industry Skills Training grant provides innovative programs with private companies in Kansas needing specific job skills and provide for other industry training needs that cannot be addressed with current funding streams.
+JIIST: Jobs and Innovative Industry Skills Training grant provides innovative programs with private companies needing specific job skills and other industry training needs that cannot be addressed with current funding streams.

-K-ACTE: Kansas Association for Career and Technical Education (formerly KVA) is a professional association that provides opportunities for CTE educators, administrators, and other supporters of CTE education.
+K-ACTE: Kansas Association for Career and Technical Education (formerly KVA) is a professional association that provides opportunities for educators, administrators, and other supporters of CTE.

-K-PAC: Kansas Pathway Assessments and Credentials is a list of pathways, organizations/companies and their assessments/credentials maintained by the Kansas State Department of Education.
+K-PAC: Kansas Pathway Assessments and Credentials is a list of pathways, organizations/companies and their assessments/credentials maintained by Kansas State Department of Education.

-K-TIP: The Kansas Training Information Program reports CTE program majors and graduates across two-year institutions as well as employment and wages for those students.
-K-TIP data is reviewed annually and shared with secondary and postsecondary education, industry partners, legislature and other stakeholders.
+K-TIP: The Kansas Training Information Program reports CTE program majors and graduates across two-year institutions, as well as employment and wages for those students.
+K-TIP data is reviewed annually and shared with secondary and postsecondary education, industry partners, legislature, and other stakeholders.

-KACCTE: Kansas Advisory Committee for Career and Technical Education provides business and industry a unified voice to advocate and provide recommendations for continuous improvement for CTE in K-12 & higher education.
+KACCTE: Kansas Advisory Committee for Career and Technical Education provides business and industry a unified voice to advocate and offer recommendations for continuous improvement for CTE in K-12 & Higher Education.

-KAESA: Kansas Association of Education Service Agencies is an association of seven education service centers in Kansas that are totally committed, collectively and individually, to helping every school, every educator, and every student succeed.
+KAESA: Kansas Association of Education Service Agencies is an association of seven education service centers in Kansas that are committed, collectively and individually, to helping every school, every educator, and every student succeed.